Pennsylvania Lumbermens Mutual Transforms Disaster Recovery with Faction and VMware Cloud on AWS

 - Streamlining of internal responsibilities and automating manual procedures in the event of a disaster.

 VMware Cloud on AWS extends on-premises vSphere environments to a VMware SDDC running on Amazon Elastic Compute Cloud (Amazon EC2) elastic, bare-metal infrastructure.
-The service is based on VMware Cloud Foundation which delivers hyperconverged compute, networking and storage with integrated management, making it ideal for enterprise workloads.
-For storage intensive workloads, Faction Cloud Control Volumes provide a low latency, high throughput storage platform, connected to VMware Cloud on AWS, allowing customers to reduce their overall cost of their environments by deploying and scaling storage independent of compute.
+The service is based on VMware Cloud Foundation which delivers hyper-converged compute, networking and storage with integrated management, making it ideal for enterprise workloads.
+For storage-intensive workloads, Faction Cloud Control Volumes provide a low latency, high throughput storage platform, connected to VMware Cloud on AWS, allowing customers to reduce the overall cost of their environments by deploying and scaling storage independent of computing.

 To read the free, full case study on PLM’s journey from bare metal to VMs to the cloud, >download the case study “Pennsylvania Lumbermens Mutual Stays Lean with Disaster Recovery in the Cloud.”